 Ohio law requires you to notify the county Sheriff’s Office at which you obtained you concealed carry license within 45 days after a change of address.
 You may download and fill out the Concealed Carry License Address Change form.
 Then mail it to the following address:

 This process, required by law, modifies the record held by our agency in the event you need to be contacted regarding suspension, revocation, or administrative purpose.

-If you wish to obtain a replacement concealed handgun license displaying your new address change you must call (513) 946-6213 for an appointment and apply in person.
+If you wish to obtain a replacement concealed handgun license displaying your new address you can go to the website to make an appointment (click here), or by calling (513) 946-6213 if you do not have access to the internet.
 You can make an appointment at our downtown office, 1000 Sycamore Street Room 100, Cincinnati, Ohio 45202, or at our Patrol Headquarter Office, 11021 Hamilton Avenue, Cincinnati, Ohio 45231.
-The cost for a replacement license is $5.00.
+The cost for a replacement license is $5.00 cash only.

 LOST OR STOLEN CONCEALED CARRY LICENSE

 You must file a police report with your local police department, then obtain a copy of the report.
-Once you have a copy of the report you may call (513) 946-6213 to make an appointment.
+Once you have a copy of the report, you can go to the website to make an appointment (click here), or by calling (513) 946-6213 if you do not have access to the internet.
 The appointment can be made at our downtown office 1000 Sycamore Street Room 100, Cincinnati, Ohio 45202, inside the HCJC, or 11021 Hamilton Avenue, Cincinnati, Ohio 45231 at Patrol Headquarters.
 The cost for a lost or stolen license $15.00.
-All you need for the appointment is the copy of the report and $15.00.
+All you need for the appointment is the copy of the report and $15.00 in cash.